 Have you ever wanted to have an insight into detailed usage of applications and desktops in your XenApp and XenDesktop environment?
-If so, then you have probably used our SCOM Management Pack for purposes like these:
+If so, your reasons may span multiple purposes, including:

 - Analysis of licensing needs: discover the number of unique users of a specific application.
 Which users are actually using specific application?
 From which client devices is a specific application used?